 |Year||Criminal Caseload||Misdemeanor Caseload||Felony Caseload|

-Rhode Island’s Superior Courts are the general jurisdiction trial courts for the state.
+The Rhode Island Superior Courts are the general jurisdiction trial courts for the state.
 These courts handle all felonies and civil cases of more than $10,000.
-Superior Courts have concurrent jurisdiction with District Courts in civil lawsuits where the amount is between $5,000 - $10,000.
-There are 22 judges and five magistrates that preside over Superior Courts.
+These courts have concurrent jurisdiction with District Courts in civil lawsuits where the amount is between $5,000 - $10,000.
+There are 22 judges and five magistrates that preside over these courts.
 These courts hold jury trials for both civil and criminal matters.
-District Court appeals come to Superior Court, and they are tried “de novo” (meaning a brand, new trial is used).
-Superior Court also handles zoning board, Probate Court and agency appeals.
+District appeals come to Superior judges, and they are tried “de novo” (meaning a brand, new trial is used).
+These courts also handles zoning board, Probate Court and agency appeals.

 Rhode Island District Courts are limited jurisdiction trial courts, and they have 12 judges and two magistrates.
 One judge assumes the role of Chief Judge, and the other 11 are Associate Judges.
 District Courts have concurrent jurisdiction with Superior Courts in civil matters of $5,000-$10,000.
 They also handle cases involving contract disputes, tort cases, small claims of up to $2,500, mental health cases, preliminary hearings for felonies, and administrative agency appeals.
 These courts have a division for helping veterans with treatment, and they resolve landlord/tenant disputes.
-District Courts are split up into six judicial districts across the state of Rhode Island.
+District Courts are split up into six judicial districts across the RI state.

 Rhode Island’s Workers’ Compensation Court was created by the General Assembly in 1991 and is part of the unified justice system.
 These courts hear all disputes between employers and injured employees regarding workers’ compensation benefits.
 Their mission statement is to “create a fair and efficient system to get weekly benefits to a deserving employee and to discontinue those benefits when the employee is no longer disabled.”
 Due to the nature of this court, they have made filing and the court system “user-friendly” to make it easy for disabled patrons to navigate the system quickly.

-Rhode Island created their Traffic Tribunal in 1999 to specifically deal with all traffic-related cases, incidents and infractions.
+RI created their Traffic Tribunal in 1999 to specifically deal with all traffic-related cases, incidents and infractions.
 This court replaced the Administrative Adjudication Court.
-Traffic Tribunal is part of the unified justice system of Rhode Island.
+Traffic Tribunal is part of the RI unified justice system.
 This court has eight judicial officers, made up of a Chief Magistrate, an Administrative Magistrate and two Associate Judges along with four Magistrates.
 Traffic Tribunal is a stand-alone court under the sole direction of the Chief Magistrate.
 This court has original jurisdiction over civil traffic offenses.
 The court proceedings include trials, arraignments, motions, and citations.